Glaaj/k8smanagement/README.md

 ```

-Then you can source that script by typing `source load-k8s-configs.sh` on your Mac terminal and that will load all your kubeconfig files as part of your `$KUBECONFIG` environment variable.
+Then you can source that script by typing `source load-k8s-configs.sh` on your Linux/Mac terminal and that will load all your kubeconfig files as part of your `$KUBECONFIG` environment variable.

-If you want to have this loaded every time you open the terminal, you can add `source /path/to/script/load-k8s-config.sh` to your bash_profile file inside your home directory.
+If you want to have this loaded every time you open the terminal, you can add `source /path/to/script/load-k8s-config.sh` to your bash/zsh/fish profile file inside your home directory.

+Enjoy!